HOME-ENGLISH BLOG

 CHRISTIANITY POETRY OF THE ANGLO SAXON

-However almost the entire glory of the Anglo – Saxon literature lies on the shoulders of three great names– Bede,Caedmon and Cynewulf.
-They only are considered the soul makers and authors of Anglo – Saxon Christian poetry and the significance of this poetry is found to repose entirely on their literary achievements.
+Almost the entire glory of the Anglo Saxon literature lies on the shoulders of three great names.
+They are Bede,Caedmon and Cynewulf.
+They only are considered the soul makers and authors of Christianity poetry of the Anglo Saxon.
+The significance of this poetry is found to repose entirely on their literary achievements.

-Exodus relates in some six hundred lines, the escape of the Hebrews from the Pharaoh’s rule in Egypt and the destruction of the Egyptian army in the Red – Sea.
-The poem is written boldly and vigorously and carries the grandeur of heroic poetry in the depiction of martial scenes, though it remains essentially andspiritually inspired.
+Exodus relates in some six hundred lines, the escape of the Hebrews from the Pharaoh’s rule in Egypt.
+It also includes the destruction of the Egyptian army in the Red Sea.
+The poem is written boldly and vigorously.

 Daniel is a simple and sentimental poem on Daniel.
 Although the poetic note is much more sincere, it is seldom considered a great piece of work.
-Some selected portion of the book is only versified.
+Scholars have versified only some selected portion of the book.

-Judith contains some three hundred and fifty lines and describes the slaughter of Holofernace, and the victory of the Jews though there is a great dispute regarding the authorship of this work.
+Judith contains some three hundred and fifty lines and describes the slaughter of Holofernace, and the victory of the Jews.
+However, there is a great dispute regarding the authorship of this work.

-The Fates of the Apostlesis not a significant literary work, but bears much importance as the evidence of Cynewulfian poetry, since it contains the poet’s own signature.
-The work is on the lives of twelve different apostles, unevenly organized, short, sketchyand uninteresting.
-It does not add to Cynewulf’s poetic reputation.
+The Fates of the Apostles is not a significant literary work.
+It bears much importance as the evidence of Cynewulfian poetry, since it contains the poet’s own signature.
+The work is on the lives of twelve different apostles.